microsoft/PowerPlatformConnectors/certified-connectors/PPM Express/Readme.md

 - `Get a Key Date`: Gets a Key Date Info by Id
 - `Update a Key Date`: Updates a Key Date
-- `Get Key Dates List`: Gets a List of all Key Dates for the specifired project
+- `Get Key Dates List`: Gets a List of all Key Dates for the specified project
 - `Create a Key Date`: Creates a new Key Date

 - `Get a Task`: Gets a Task by Id and by Project